zhangtreefish/blog/engineapp/README.md

   {baseUrl}/signup; upon success the user is directed to the welcome page;<br />
--- If a user visits without being signed in (i.e. having a cookie), then redirected to the signup page<br />
+-- If a user visits without being signed in (i.e. having a cookie), the user is redirected to the signup page<br />
 -- Passwords stored securely as salted hash<br />

 -- A login form that validates inputs and displays error(s):